3.2.14 Horse: Military Might

 A study of the scriptural symbolism of horses, then, should reveal what God has to say on the matter of national defense.
 In a nutshell, He says that both the liberal and conservative positions have missed the point—it isn’t how well prepared you are to mount a defense, but who (or what) you trust.
 David informs us that “Some trust in chariots and some in horses, but we trust in the name of Yahweh our God.
 They [those who rely on conventional military resources] collapse and fall, but we [who rely upon Yahweh for our defense] rise and stand upright.”
 (Psalm 20:7-8) It wasn’t that David wasn’t armed and dangerous, but he understood where victory in battle came from—and it wasn’t his weapons or his warriors.
 “The king is not saved by his great army; a warrior is not delivered by his great strength.
 The war horse is a false hope for salvation, and by its great might it cannot rescue.”
 (Psalm 33:16-17) No, conflicts are won through reliance on God.

-This begs the question, however: what is the definition of “winning?”
+This begs us to enquire, however: what is the definition of “winning?”
 If you’re a child of Yahweh, “winning” is an outcome that will bring you into closer fellowship with Him—which might look suspiciously like “losing” to the rest of the world.
 The incident I have in mind (though there were no horses involved) was the Battle of Ai, described in Joshua 7.
 Fresh on the heels of their great—dare I say, miraculous—victory at Jericho, the Israelites suffered a rout at the hands of an insignificant little town.
 When they enquired as to why, Yahweh informed them that His instructions concerning the spoils from Jericho had not been kept—one man’s sin had brought disaster and defeat upon the whole nation, even though nobody but the sinner himself knew of his guilt.
 The lesson—that Israel must be holy, for their God was holy—was learned and put to use, turning defeat into victory.
 Another example of “winning” the hard way: after the risen Yahshua had issued the great commission (Acts 1:8), the believers had mostly stayed put in Jerusalem—until the persecution set in (see Acts 8:1), scattering them and their good news “to all Judea and Samaria, and (eventually) to the end of the earth.”
 Thus God’s purpose was achieved through what looked—to the untrained eye—like a setback.

 To keep things in perspective, we should note that whatever we’re tempted to consider a source of temporal strength is actually a mere derivative of Yahweh’s power and creative process.
 The horse—our primary symbol for such things—is no exception.
 As Yahweh grilled the hapless Job on why he thought he might be qualified to defend himself before God, He asked a series of unanswerable questions, including this one: “Do you give the horse his might?
 Do you clothe his neck with a mane?
 Do you make him leap like the locust?
 His majestic snorting is terrifying.
 He paws in the valley and exults in his strength; he goes out to meet the weapons.
 He laughs at fear and is not dismayed; he does not turn back from the sword.
 Upon him rattle the quiver, the flashing spear and the javelin.
 With fierceness and rage he swallows the ground; he cannot stand still at the sound of the trumpet.
 When the trumpet sounds, he says ‘Aha!’
 He smells the battle from afar, the thunder of the captains, and the shouting.”
 (Job 39:19-25) The warhorse was the supreme example of battlefield hardware for millennia on end.
 But man could use the horse for such purposes only because God had made it in the first place—made it strong and swift and fearless and enthusiastic, and yet responsive to his master’s touch on the reigns.
 But anything upon which we might come to rely for our security, whether personal or national, falls under the same heading: at some level, we owe its existence to our Creator, Yahweh.